telecmi/telecmi_example_node/README.md

-# TeleCMI Webhook Javacript
+# TeleCMI Webhook NodeJS

-TeleCMI webhooks implementation in javascript.
-Use our simple javascript web server to test your webhooks and live events locally for development purpose.
+TeleCMI webhooks implementation in Nodejs.
+Use our simple node web server to test your webhooks and live events locally for development purpose.

 ## Install